bengler/norx/readme.md

 ### How to shrink the VM size

-The disk image tends to grow dynamically out of porportions during import jobs and other usage.
+The disk image tends to grow dynamically out of porportions during import jobs and other I/O heavy usage.

 * Boot into Recovery Mode via Virtualbox's GUI and run: